-A great example of this power is its use in large scale graph algorithms.
-Graph algorithms such as Breadth-First search is used in bioinformatics to determine the locality of areas of the brain, social network analysis, recommender systems, any many other applications.
+Breadth-First search is one of the most widely applied graph algorithms.
+It's used in bioinformatics to determine the locality of areas of the brain, social network analysis, recommender systems, any many other applications.
 It is a simple algorithm used to determine the number of edges from one vertex to another, its depth in the BFS tree.
 While the algorithm is simple and the naive implementation has a fairly good runtime, this algorithm is commonly used on the scale of billions (or even trillions) of vertices in a graph.
 Thus, performance and parallelization is key.

 A common practice in graph algorithms is to use a standard node-edge based model for computation.
 While this has many different representations, the model in which computational steps stays very similar.
 I stumbled upon this PhD showcase from SC18 entitled "Linear Algebra is the Right Way to Think About Graphs".
 It argues that, instead of a vertex-edge based representation of graph computations, linear algebra-based methods are more concise, expressible, portable, and potentially more performant than traditional models.